Tom-Chappell-Git/Hardware-TS-Nextjs-FramerMotion/hardware-ts-nextjs-fm-app/src/app/Notes/README.md

 8. Add % calculator for Gaming
 9. Price to performance indicators on Benchmark pages
 10. Break pages down into smaller components
+11. Store types in their own module/file?
+11. On CPU and GPU breakdown pages, have clickable links at the top, with anchors that take the user to the relevant part of the page
 11. Reduce image resolutions/file sizes for quicker load times
 12. Add backend, possibly with Supabase

+## Accessibility development
+1. Functionality to allow users to tab through table rows so that screen readers can be used to navigate tables
+2. Make product cards able to be tabbed through and read by screen-readers.

+Check MUI for possible uses.

 ## Minor changes to be made

 1. Correct RTX 4080 image
+2. Correct all Arc GPU images